justin-p/hugo-testing/content/notes/hacking/External/cloud-provider-web-servers/index.md

 ### Azure windows webserver

-If you are able to comprimise an azure server you might be able to use mimikatz to extract certificates and try to authenticitate to Azure with them.
+If you are able to compromise an azure server you might be able to use mimikatz to extract certificates and try to authenticitate to Azure with them.

 ```
 crypto::capi